The-J0Y/blitz-elixir-project/README.md

    sense that it pained me to realize the hard way of why the software development maxim of "CLOSED TO MODIFICATION, OPEN TO EXTENSION" is super important.
-6. (04/06/22) Rereading & reviewing Elixir texts had me chance upon this excerpt: "? is often used to indicate a function that returns either true or false" so I renamed the function that returns the regional routing value from rrv?/1 to rrv/1.
+6. (04/06/22) Rereading & reviewing Elixir texts had me chance upon this excerpt: "? is often used to indicate a function that returns either true or false, ! indicates a function that may return a runtime error" so I renamed the function that returns the regional routing value from rrv?/1 to rrv!/1.
 Also removed the majority of my documentation because I had realized that my intended audience are tenured developers who are already familiar with the language, not students or people I'm tutoring with whom I am sharing my code with.
 I am sure there are many other conventions that my code has yet to follow due to me being very new to the language but as always I'm still learning & there's always room for development.